The Strong Foundation

 So wisely did the founders of this institution build that in spite of the passing of the years and the changing economic, social and religious conditions, the same principles are still considered to be the most sound, and they still govern the policy of Toronto Baptist Seminary.

 The Noble Band

 Since that opening date, January 4th, 1927, successive classes of students have been trained in the Seminary for the work of the Lord at home and abroad.
 It is nearly ninety years since the first Graduation Exercises were held.
 Except for a break of three years during World War II this teaching ministry has been continuous.
 Graduates have gone to the ends of the earth, fired with a passion for the souls of a lost humanity, and at the same time trained intellectually and spiritually according to the standards of the Word of God.
 In settled pastorates, in pioneer fields, in schools, colleges, training institutes in Canada and other lands they are to be found, spreading the Gospel message.

-In this age of world confusion and perplexity there is an ever-increasing need for leaders with a burning zeal for the Lord, a steady hand and sound mind, men with hope for the future, with knowledge of the plan and purpose of God and His unchanging grace, men who will uncompromisingly stand for the faith and confidently declare the Lord’s answer to individual, ecclesiastical, national and international problems.
+In this age of world confusion and perplexity there is an ever-increasing need for leaders with a burning zeal for the Lord, a steady hand and sound mind, men and women with hope for the future, with knowledge of the plan and purpose of God and His unchanging grace, people who will uncompromisingly stand for the faith and confidently declare the Lord’s answer to individual, ecclesiastical, national and international problems.
 The call for Baptist ministers of faith and conviction is insistent, and this is the hour for advance, as far as the Seminary is concerned.
 We have a message for the hour.
 As the enemy seems to be coming in like a flood, the Spirit of the Lord is lifting up a standard against him (Is.
 59:19).
 Doors of opportunity are swinging open for fearless and active servants of the Lord.
-The Seminary rejoices in the fellowship with the many churches which generously support the school and provides avenues of service for many of our students and graduates.
+The Seminary rejoices in the fellowship with the many churches which generously support the school and provide avenues of service for many of our students and graduates.